Twenty-five years shaping

 Law Firms

-Michael Rivette is available to be briefed in privacy, technology, intellectual property, and commercial law.
+Michael Rivette is available to be briefed in privacy, technology, IP, and commercial law.
 He brings to every brief the judgment of a barrister who has appeared in significant cases, written the leading texts and articles in Privacy Law, and operated in the technology and commercial world for over 35 years.
-Your client will receive advice and representation that is legally authoritative and grounded in practical commercial reality.

 02